krisarmstrong/seed/docs/wiki/Home.md

 ## 🎯 Purpose

-This Wiki collects **real-world test results** from the LuminetIQ community.
-Unlike vendor specifications, these reports show actual compatibility with LuminetIQ's diagnostic features.
+This Wiki collects **real-world test results** from the The Seed community.
+Unlike vendor specifications, these reports show actual compatibility with The Seed's diagnostic features.

 ### What Makes Hardware "Compatible"?